dakkusingh/search_api_logger/README.md

 TODO's and limitations:
-- currently, only drupal watchdog is supported.
-Generic support for other channels (screen, devel) should be added
+- currently, only drupal watchdog and devel is supported.
+Generic support for other channels should be added
 - tests